15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 The difference between a so-so agent and a great one can have serious ramifications.
 Imagine being disappointed that your agent didn’t notify you about the perfect listing in a hot market, so you lose out to another buyer.

 Or what if you undersell your home dramatically due to bad advice?
-Our internal transaction data shows that the top 5% of real estate agents sell homes for as much as 10% more than average agents.
+Our internal transaction data shows that the top 5% of real estate agents sell homes for 4.8% more on average.

 Best for FSBO listings: Zillow

-Some sellers choose this route to avoid paying agent commissions (though it’s been shown working with a top agent can help you maximize your sale price, helping to offset or exceed what you’d pay in commission.)
+Some sellers choose this route to avoid paying agent commissions, though it’s been shown working with a top agent can help you maximize your sale price, helping to offset or exceed what you’d pay in commission.
+NAR data indicates that the typical FSBO home sold for $310,000 in 2023, compared to $405,000 for a home sale administered by a real estate agent.

 Usually, an agent would take care of this step by adding the listing to the appropriate MLS (multiple listing service), or the database where brokers share data and information about properties for sale.
 Listings in the MLS then get syndicated automatically to major listing websites.